Terms and conditionsempower people everywhere to revolutionize their health. Our current mission is to make low carb simple.

 - Service providers acting as processors based in the EU and US who provide IT and system administration services.

-- Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in the EU, UK and US who provide consultancy, banking, legal, insurance and accounting services.
+- Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors, and insurers based in the EU, UK, and the USA who provide consultancy, banking, legal, insurance, and accounting services.

 - If you want us to establish the data’s accuracy.